4 Army Corps of Engineers Campgrounds for History Buffs

 For a difficult hiking challenge, Pinnacle Mountain State Park is only two miles from the campground and offers some breathtaking vistas.

 There are 148 clean, ample campsites, and 8 spacious picnicking areas in the campground, Maumelle Park also boasts showers, a dock, and a playground for young visitors.
-Prices range from $22 to $50, and you can bring your pet and have a campfire in most of the facilities.
+Prices range from $22 to $50, and you can bring your pet and have a in most of the facilities.

 McKinney Campground